 The hindgut-derived structures, which include the distal one-third of the transverse colon, descending, and sigmoid colon, receive parasympathetic, sympathetic, and sensory nerve innervation from the inferior mesenteric plexus.

-The appendix, transverse colon, and sigmoid colon all have a mesentery and are thus considered to be intraperitoneal in location.
+The appendix, transverse colon, and sigmoid colon are considered to be intraperitoneal organs.
 The cecum also is located intraperitoneally, but it lacks a mesentery.
-It is considered to be an intraperitoneal organ; however, as it is covered on all sides by peritoneum, the ascending colon, descending colon, rectum, and anal canal are retroperitoneal structures.
+It is considered to be an intraperitoneal organ; however, as it is covered on all sides by peritoneum.
+The ascending colon, descending colon, rectum, and anal canal are retroperitoneal structures.

 The marginal artery of Drummond is a large collateral that supplies the colon and is of importance when there is occlusion of one of the major vessels supplying blood to the colon.
 There are several disorders that can affect the colon, including diverticular disease, colon cancer, bowel obstruction, lower gastrointestinal (GI) bleeding from polyps and AV malformations, strictures, and peristalsis.